rtlabs-com/p-net/doc/using_codesys.rst

   right-click and select Add Device.
 Use “Ethernet adapter”, “Ethernet”.
 * On the "Ethernet", right-click and select Add Device.
   Use "Profinet IO master", "PN-Controller".
 * On the "PN_Controller", right-click and select Add Device.
-Use "rt-labs DEMO device".
+Use "P-Net Sample App".
-* On the "rt_labs_DEMO_device", right-click and select Add Device.
-Use "8 bits I 8 bits 0".
+* On the "P_Net_Sample_App", right-click and select Add Device.
+Use "DIO 8xLogicLevel".

 Double-click the "Ethernet" node in the left menu.
 Select interface "eth0".
 The IP address will be updated accordingly.